twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 6 Notes.md

 We can conclude that, holding all other factors constant (_ceteris paribus_), there is a lower level of investment spending in the economy when there is a budget deficit than when the government has a balanced budget.

 **Budget Surplus**: when the government spends less than it collects in taxes
 - increases public savings -> increases the total level of saving in the economy
 - investment spending is higher

+> [!NOTE] Title
+> Government debt (accumulation of past deficits) is a stock variable while Budget deficiet is a flow variable

 # The market for loanable funds
 **Market for loanable funds**: the interaction of borrowers and lenders that determines the market interest rate and the quantity of loanable funds exchanged.